The main street, Badminton, South Gloucestershire, England.

 📷 Photo by Myself (Adrian Pingstone). · Public Domain · Wikimedia Commons

-This South Gloucestershire village revolves around Badminton House, the ancestral home of the Dukes of Beaufort and one of the region's most important estates.
+This quiet village in South Gloucestershire centres around the impressive Badminton House, the ancestral home of the Duke of Beaufort family.

 Visitor reviews